tinymce/tinymce-docs/get-started-cloud/editor-and-features.md

 ---
 layout: default
-title: Editor and Features Deployed from Cloud
+title: Editor and Plugins Deployed from Cloud
 description_short: Learn how to setup the TinyMCE editor via our Cloud, or migrate from the SDK.
 description: TinyMCE Cloud customers, you'll be up and running in less than 5 minutes.
 keywords: tinymce cloud script textarea apiKey
 ---

-TinyMCE Cloud is the easiest way to integrate TinyMCE and upgrade to our premium features.
+TinyMCE Cloud is the easiest way to integrate TinyMCE and upgrade to our premium plugins.

 You can start with [TinyMCE CDN]({{ site.baseurl }}/download/) completely free of charge.

-In order to use the advanced features of the editor, you’ll need to signup for an API key  and update the script tag used to load the editor code into your application.
+In order to use our premium plugins, you’ll need to signup for an API key and update the script tag used to load the editor code into your application.

 ## Integrating TinyMCE for the First Time